pomdtr/smallweb-raycast/README.md

 3. Pass both the url and the token to the extension at start

-4. (Optional) If smallweb is synced to a folder on your desktop, you can configure it in the extension parameters
+4. (Optional) If smallweb is synced to a folder on your desktop, you can configure it in the extension settings